Welcome to Linklever

 If you have not yet, please purchase a license.

 You may evaluate Linklever without a license.
-There is no evaluation period or restriction, but Linklever will remind you on each launch to add a license.
+There is no evaluation period or restriction, but Linklever will remind you periodically to buy a license.

 Shortly after your payment succeeds, you will receive an email with your license file Linklever-Key-your-email.llkey.
 For assistance, please reach out any time to [email protected].
 We may take up to one business day to respond.